 Hungary is home to more than 2,000 flowering plant species, many of which are not normally found at this latitude.
 There are a lot of common European animals here (deer, wild hare, boar, otter) as well as some rare species (wild cat, lake bat, Pannonian lizard), and three-quarters of the country’s 450 vertebrates are birds, especially waterfowls, which are attracted by the rivers, lakes and wetlands.

 Hungary is in the temperate zone and has a relatively dry continental climate.
-There are big differences in temperature between the four seasons: summers are hot, while winters are cold.
-Average temperatures range from -1 °C in January to 21 °C in July.
-Hungary is protected from extreme weather conditions by the surrounding mountain ranges, the Alps and the Carpathians.
+The country is protected from extreme weather conditions by the surrounding mountain ranges, the Alps and the Carpathians.

 Weather forecast (Hungarian Meteorological Service – OMSZ)